microsoft/FluidFramework/server/azure-local-service/README.md

 # azure-local-service

-Azure Local service is a minimal, self-contained, test implementation of the Azure Fluid Relay service that can be run locally and used for development/testing Fluid functionality in conjunction with the `TinyliciousClient` and `AzureClient` in local mode.
+Azure Local service is a minimal, self-contained, test implementation of the Azure Fluid Relay service that can be run locally and used for development/testing Fluid functionality in conjunction with the `AzureClient` in local mode.

 ## What is this for?